YordanGeorgiev/qto/doc/md/devops_guide_doc.md

 ### 6.10.
 Implementation
 Implement by quick unit test runs.
 Constantly improve both the code , configuration changes and the test code.
+Think about re-usability and scalability during implementation, but do not overgeneralise.

 ### 6.11.
 Deployment and test to the test environment
-Deploy to the test environment.
+Deploy to the test environment a new instance with the current version as follows:

     # deploy to the tst environment
     bash src/bash/qto/qto.sh -a to-tst